 If you have more than one child, unit studies can simplify teaching to multiple kids.
 Let’s say you are using the textbook approach and you have three kids.
 That’s three kids times seven subjects every day.
 You have 21 lesson preps for every single day.
 That’s a lot of preparation.

 If you have all different textbooks for each child, you may have one child studying Ancient Rome history, the other one studying early America, and others doing a study in China.
-On top of history, you have three different sciences and all different maths.
+On top of history, you have three different sciences and all different math.
 Unit studies simplify your life and helps focus on one particular area of study.
 With unit studies, your entire family will all be focused on the same topic.

 One of the drawbacks is the time to get started with a unit.
 I know you are very busy cooking, cleaning, chauffeuring.
 For some reason my family still wants to eat three meals a day!
 Can you believe it?